-• nodelist

-• nodelist.ib
+- nodelist - nodelist.ib

 These files are used during the cluster checker execution.
 During the cluster checker preparation, the nodelist and nodelist.ib files must be generated.
-During package installation to a head node the package list files packagelist.head and packagelist.node are generated.
+During the first boot of a head node the package list files packagelist.head and packagelist.node are generated.